Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 Each instruction can have 0-5 operands, where there is at max 1 operand which can be RIP relative.

-To handle this, a script `projects/code-generators/x86/generate_enum_ins_combos.py` was used to dump all possible operand permutations from `Iced` source.
+To handle this, a script `projects/code-generators/x86/generate_enum_ins_combos.py` was used to dump all possible operand permutations from [Iced](https://github.com/icedland/iced) disassembler's source.

 Then I wrote functions to handle each possible permutation.

 **1 Operand**: